 - Balancing career with motherhood

 Jessica is an attachment-based and trauma informed therapist with more than a decade of experience.
-She focuses her work on supporting and empowering women, new & expectant moms, and teens through individual therapy, postpartum support/planning, and support circles.
-Her approach can be described as holistic, strengths-based, nurturing, warm, and mindful.
+She focuses her work on supporting and empowering women, new & expectant moms, and teens.
+Her offerings include individual therapy, support circles and postpartum support/planning.
+She employs a holistic, strengths-based, nurturing, warm, authentic and mindful approach.

-Her specializations include women’s issues, perinatal mental health, healing from trauma, depression, anxiety, loss, healthy relationships, child development, mindful parenting, and managing major life transitions.
-She is passionate about empowering individuals from all walks of life to cope, grow, and tap into inner resiliency.
+Her specializations include women’s issues, perinatal mental health, healing from trauma, managing dysfunctional family relationships, codependency, mindfulness, depression, anxiety, loss, healthy relationships, child development, conscious & respectful parenting, intergenerational trauma work and managing major life transitions.